Megaphone Chart Pattern Success Rate – Case Study

 What is a megaphone chart pattern?

-Megaphone chart pattern (a well-known term) or Broadening formation (the time from books) is a reverse symmetrical triangle trading pattern formed on increasing price volatility and diagrammed as two diverging trend lines, one rising and one falling.
-The megaphone pattern consists of two higher highs and two lower lows, forming during high volatility periods.
+A megaphone chart pattern (a well-known term) or Broadening wedge formation is a reverse symmetrical triangle trading pattern formed by increasing price volatility.
+It is diagrammed as two diverging trend lines, one rising and one falling.
+The megaphone pattern consists of two higher highs and two lower lows, forming during high-volatility periods.

 The Bullish Megaphone chart pattern, also known as the Broadening Formation or the Reverse Symmetrical Triangle, is a technical analysis pattern that appears on charts of financial assets.
 It is a broadening price pattern that consists of two sloping trend lines, one going up and the other going down, that diverge from each other.